 - Seizure medications

-Many drugs, including clonidine, can cause adverse effects when taken together.
+Many drugs can cause adverse effects when taken together.
 Always check with your healthcare provider about possible interactions between medications.

-A prescription is needed to obtain clonidine.
-Consult your doctor or addiction treatment specialist about proper dosing information, potential harmful side effects and frequency before taking clonidine.
+A valid prescription is required to obtain Clonidine.
+It is important to speak with a healthcare provider about proper dosing information, potentially harmful side effects, and frequency before taking Clonidine.

-Clonidine has been around for more than 40 years and has many uses for different health conditions.
-Along with treating opioid withdrawal symptoms, it is also commonly used for:
+Clonidine is a proven medication for multiple health conditions that have been around for more than 40 years.
+Along with treating a variety of withdrawal symptoms, it is also commonly used for: